Design & Production Courses

 DEP 6051

-Arts in Context: Architecture I
+Arts in Context: Architecture Periods I1 credit

 An introductory overview of the major periods of architecture that are of use to theatrical and entertainment designers.
 A particular emphasis will be placed on proper nomenclature of common architectural elements.
 The time span covered begins with the ancient world and concludes with the medieval period.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.

 DEP 6052

-Arts in Context: Architecture II
+Arts in Context: Architecture Periods II1 credit

 An introductory overview of the major periods of architecture that are of use to theatrical and entertainment designers.
 A particular emphasis will be placed on proper nomenclature of common architectural elements.
 The time span covered begins with the Renaissance period and concludes with the modern day.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.

 DEP 6061

-Arts in Context: Western Clothing I
+Arts in Context: Western Clothing I1 credit

 This graduate survey course examines clothing and accessories throughout the Western world.
 This course provides students with a general overview of the history of clothing, correct terminology and the knowledge of how to research in depth when working on specific stylistic periods.
 The time span covered begins with Ancient Egypt and concludes with the close of the 17th century.